-A safety alert symbol is used throughout this manual to indicate danger, warning, caution, and important instructions.
-Follow these instructions to reduce the likelihood of personal injury, property damage, or damage to the machine.
+A safety alert symbol is used throughout this manual to indicate danger, warning and caution instructions.
+Follow these instructions to reduce the likelihood of personal injury, property damage or damage to the machine.

-The terms danger, warning, and caution indicate varying degrees of personal injury or property damage that can result if the instruction is not followed.
+The terms danger, warning and caution indicate varying degrees of personal injury or property damage that can result if the instruction is not followed.

-Denotes an imminently hazardous situation which, if not avoided, will result in death or serious injury.
+Denotes an Imminently hazardous situation which if not avoided, will result in serious injury or death.

-Denotes a potentially hazardous situation which, if not avoided, could result in death or serious injury.
+Denotes a potentially hazardous situation which if not avoided, could result in serious injury or death.

-Denotes a potentially hazardous situation which, if not avoided, may result in minor or moderate injury.
+Denotes a potentially hazardous situation which if not avoided, may result in minor or moderate injury.

-It may also be used to alert against unsafe practices or action which may result in damage to the MHP.
+It may also be used to alert against unsafe practices or action which may result in damage to the machine.

-Denotes important information pertaining to settings, capacities, or conditions, which could, if ignored, lead to machine damage or future hazardous situations.
+Denotes important informations pertaining to settings, capacities, conditions, which could, if ignored lead to machine damage or future hazardous situations.
 It is also used to alert the reader to pay careful attention to a particular passage of text in the manual.

-Notes
+Notes: